 Based on MDOT modeling, nuisance flooding currently affects an estimated 12 acres of land in Zone 4.
 Figure 42 illustrates both the range/extent and estimated water depths for current conditions within the zone.
 MDOT modeling predicts that nuisance flooding will grow to 16 acres in Zone 4 by 2050, and by the year 2100 nuisance flooding will encompass 119 acres in this zone.
 Figure 43 and Figure 44Figure 41 provide details on the extent and water depths associated with nuisance flooding in 2050 and 2100, respectively.
 The modeling predictions are based on current conditions and sea-level rise estimations.
-Table 16 provides estimated areas within Zone 4 to be affected by nuisance flooding in Zone 4 continues to grow both in range and water depths until it reaches a point much of Lower Fells Point is inundated by 2100 during nuisance flood events without the proper implementation of successful mitigation strategies.
+Table 16 provides estimated areas within Zone 4 to be affected by nuisance flooding based on model year.
+An analysis of the ensuing modeling shows that the problem of nuisance flooding in Zone 4 continues to grow both in range and water depths until it reaches a point much of Lower Fells Point is inundated by 2100 during nuisance flood events without the proper implementation of successful mitigation strategies.